akhilpavanpabolu/SimpleRisc-Assembler/README.md

 ---
 ## Limitations of our project :
 * we should run GUI in terminal for execution.
-* for load and store instructions the syntax would be : load :
+* for load and store instructions the syntax would be:
+     * Load :
        `ld <rd>,<rs1>,<rs2/imm>`
-  store :
+    * Store :
         `st <rd> ,<rs1>,<rs2/imm>`

 * Spaces should be avoided between register and comas in instruction.